MassBank/MassBank-web/README.md

 3. Local Apache tomcat for eclipse

 ### Install MariaDB
 Install and configure [docker environment](https://docs.docker.com/install/linux/docker-ce/ubuntu/) including [docker-compose](https://docs.docker.com/compose/install/).
-Make sure that your system-user is in the group 'docker'.
+Make sure that your user is in the group 'docker'.
 Create a mariadb data directory `sudo mkdir /mariadb` amd adjust your root password for the database in `mariadb-docker-compose.yml`.

-Start the database with `docker-compose -f mariadb-docker-compose.yml up -d` and check with `docker ps` for **massbank_mariadb**.
+Start the database with `docker-compose -f compose/mariadb-docker-compose.yml up -d` and check with `docker ps` for **massbank_mariadb**.
 Check database connectivity with `mysql -u root -h 127.0.0.1 -p`.

 ### Install massbank.conf
 Adjust settings in massbank.conf and copy it to /etc.